ProjectEvergreen/greenwood/www/pages/getting-started/branding.md

 }
 ```

-Now we can `import` this CSS into our templates.
+Now we can `import` this CSS file into our templates.
 ```render javascript
 import { html, LitElement } from 'lit-element';
 import '../components/header';